-Society of Asian Lawyers is proud to present The 24th Annual Asian Legal Awards on Saturday 27th October 2018 at The Royal Lancaster Hotel, Nine Kings Suite, Lancaster Terrace, London W2 2TY.
+We are delighted to announce that this year’s Asian Legal Awards will be taking place on Saturday 25th November 2023 at the Royal Lancaster Hotel, Nine Kings Suite, Lancaster Terrace, London W2 2TY.

 We were delighted to host our 27th annual Asian Legal Awards on 15 October 2022 at the Royal Lancaster Hotel, London.
 You can read a review of the evening here.

 SAL celebrated International Women’s Day (IWD) as our first in-person event held since the pandemic on 09.03.22 It was great to come together and see people face to face.
 Read about it all here.

 Notice is hereby given to members pursuant to paragraph 4(f)(ii) of the Constitution

 Friday 18th March 2022, 6pm (for 6.30pm) at:

 Kingsley Napley LLP, 20 Bonhill Street, London EC2A 4DN.